slowproj/slowdash/app/server/slowapi/docs/README.md

 if __name__ == '__main__':
     wsgi_app.run()
 ```
-The script can be executed as a HTTP server with WSGI:
+The script can be executed as an HTTP server with WSGI:
 ```bash
 python3 ./testapp.py
 ```

-Or can be used with any WSGI server:
+Or it can be used with any WSGI server:
 ```bash
 gunicorn testapp:wsgi_app
 ```

-Note that with WSGI, every HTTP request is handled sequentially, even with async handlers described below.
+Note that with WSGI, every HTTP request is handled sequentially, even with async handlers.

 ## TODOs